 What Is ERP Maintenance?

-ERP maintenance involves the ongoing administration, updating, and improvement of an ERP system to ensure its performance, reliability, and data integrity after the initial deployment.
 This process is essential to maintain the system’s performance, reliability, and data integrity.
 Maintaining system efficiency is critical for Singaporean enterprises dealing with high operational costs.

-For example, a logistic company eliminated 20 hours of annual downtime by performing proactive ERP maintenance, allowing it to operate continuously.
+For example, a logistics company eliminated 20 hours of annual downtime by performing proactive ERP maintenance, allowing it to operate continuously.
 Regular monitoring, security improvements, and process optimization help businesses optimize ERP benefits while minimizing risks and enhancing productivity.

 Why Is ERP Maintenance Important?